-An All-ACC selection, Curry was a second-round draft choice by the Falcons for 1980, one of four linebackers they took.
-Starting on the inside, he combined with fellow rookie Al Richardson (who he ended up sharing AP Defensive Rookie of the Year honors with), veteran Fulton Kuykendall, and second-year OLB Joel Williams to create an outstanding corps of linebackers.
+Richardson was an eighth round draft choice by the Falcons for 1980, one of four linebackers the Falcons took.
+Starting on the outside, he combined with fellow rookie Buddy Curry, veteran Fulton Kuykendall, and second-year OLB Joel Williams to create an outstanding corps of linebackers.

 1980 Season Summary

 [Bracketed numbers indicate league rank in Top 20]

 Interceptions – 7 [5, tied with 7 others]

 Most interceptions, game – 2 at San Francisco 9/28

 Most int. return yards, game – 52 (on 1 int.) at Philadelphia 12/7